romana/rlog/README.md

   library.
 * Logging of date and time can be disabled (useful in case of systemd, which adds its own time stamps in its log database).
-* By default logs to stderr.
-A different logfile can be configured via environment variable.
-Also, a different io.Writer can be specified by the program at any time, thus redirecting log output on the fly.
+* By default logs to stderr or stdout.
+A logfile can be configured via environment variable.
+Output may happen exclusively to the logfile or in addition to the output on stderr/stdout.
+Also, a different output stearm or file can be specified from within your programs at any time.

 ## Defaults